blurpesec/metalyth-blog-content/publish/Storage-Manager-System.md

  We'll need to come up with some delegation of the access control system that is extensible enough to allow people to set up their own sub-access control for assets within buckets they control.
 #### Permissions
  We have some options on approaches to permissions.
-##### Tier-based access control
- We could do "tier-based" access control in order to maintain simplicity.
-Basically - each tier of permission will always contain all the perms of a lower tier.
- - `bucket_deposit` - Allows users to deposit to a bucket. `tier: 0`.
- - `bucket_withdraw` - Allows users to withdraw from a bucket. `tier: 1`.
- - `bucket_assign` - Allows users to assign permission tiers to others for a bucket. `tier: 2`
-##### Role-based access control
-_coming soon..._
-##### Attribute-based access control
-_coming soon..._
+##### Delegated Access Control

+In order to provide an extensible access control system, the Storage Manager System implements a replacement of the access control by way of proxying the access control exposed for the primary inventory in the Eve Frontier `world-chain-contracts`.
+The way this works is similar to the way that smart turrets and smart gates work, where there is a default functionality implemented for specific methods (`canJump`, `inProximity`, `aggression`) - and if the owner doesn't specify a system to delegate these calls to - it won't use a delegated method, but rather just fall-back

 #### Locking down owner's access to primary inventory.

 CCP hasn't provided any guidance yet on how to make a storage owned by a system - denying owner the ability to withdraw from the SSU's primary inventory.
 #### Sane Defaults
-If the user doesn't pre-configure access-control for the bucket they're depositing into for the first time, it should auto-configure a self-owned bucket where no-one else can access.
-If the user is attempting to deposit into a bucket that already exists, there should be a "write" permission that they are required to have before they can write.
-If they attempt to write to it - it should fail.
-We can use this `write` param to dictate what users see when they navigate to the dapp.
+If the user doesn't pre-configure access-control for the bucket they're depositing into for the first time, it should auto-configure a self-owned bucket to a shared "Tribe Storage".
+If the user is attempting to deposit into a bucket that already exists, there should be a `deposit` permission that they are required to have before they can deposit.
+If they attempt to deposit to it - it should fail.
+We can use this `deposit` param to dictate what users see when they navigate to the dapp.
-## Additional Use-cases
+## Use-cases

-- File-system-like object organization (would maybe require a sort of "tree" structure for bucket ownership, perhaps, where access controls can be dictated by higher-level bucket's access controls.)
+- File-system-like object organization (would maybe require a sort of "tree" structure for bucket ownership, perhaps, where access controls can be dictated by higher-level bucket's access controls).
-- Access-controlled corp hangars
+- Access-controlled corp hangars.
-- Marketplaces
+- Marketplaces.
-- Direct transfers between players
+- Direct transfers between players.

 Considerations

-- We may want to expose some utility methods that allow for easy calculation of the smart object owner's "owned amount" of an asset - with the intent being we can use that to help provide UIs for object owners (or even better - just stop depositing owner items by-default into the shared primary inventory)
+- We may want to expose some utility methods that allow for easy calculation of the smart object owner's "owned amount" of an asset - with the intent being we can use that to help provide UIs for object owners (or even better - just stop depositing owner items by-default into the shared primary inventory).
 - We need a way to create "trustless" systems.